mary-zeno/eleos-group/README.md

 ### 1. Clone the Repository

-Use the command git clone < web-URL-from-the-github> to clone the repo.
+Use the command git clone < web-URL-from-the-github> to clone the repo and cd eleos-capstone to go into the project folder.

-### 2. Install Dependencies

-Navigate to the client folder and run npm install to install the dependences.

-### 3. Frontend Setup
+### 2. Frontend Setup

-Navigate to the client folder and install dependencies: bashcd client npm install
+- Navigate to the client folder and install dependencies:
+    - bashcd client
+    - npm install
-Create a .env file in the client directory: envVITE_SUPABASE_URL=your_supabase_project_url VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
+- Create a .env file in the client directory:
+    - envVITE_SUPABASE_URL=your_supabase_project_url
+    - VITE_SUPABASE_ANON_KEY=your_supabase_anon_key

-### 4. Backend Setup
+### 3. Backend Setup

-Navigate to the server folder and set up the Python environment: bashcd server python -m venv venv source venv/bin/activate  # On Windows: venv\Scripts\activate pip install -r requirements.txt
+- Navigate to the server folder and set up the Python environment:
+    - bashcd server
+    - python -m venv venv
+    - source venv/bin/activate  # On Windows: venv\Scripts\activate
+- pip install -r requirements.txt
-Create a .env file in the server directory: envOPENROUTER_API_KEY=your_openrouter_api_key
+- Create a .env file in the server directory:
+    - envOPENROUTER_API_KEY=your_openrouter_api_key

-### 3. Run the Developer Server
+### 4. Run the Developer Server

-Start the frontend server:
+- Start the frontend server:
-bashcd client
+    - bashcd client
-npm run dev
+    - npm run dev
-Start the backend server:
+- Start the backend server:
-bashcd server
+    - bashcd server
-uvicorn main:app --reload
+    - uvicorn main:app --reload
-The application will be available at http://localhost:5173 with the API at http://localhost:8000.
+- The application will be available at http://localhost:5173 with the API at http://localhost:8000.

 ## Features